Pedro-Velazquez/knowledge-base/engineering/ddd.md

 The name service emphasizes the relationship with other objects.
 Unlike Entities and Value Objects, it is defined purely in terms of what it can do for a client.
 A Service tends to be named for an activity, rather than an entity—a verb rather than a noun.
 A Service can still have an abstract, intentional definition; it just has a different flavor than the definition of an object.
 A Service should still have a defined responsibility, and that responsibility and the interface fulfilling it should be defined as part of the domain model.
-Operation names should come from the UBIQUITOUS LANGUAGE or be introduced into it.
+Operation names should come from the Ubiquitous Language or be introduced into it.
 Parameters and results should be domain objects.

 A good Service has three characteristics.